lemonmade/quilt/documentation/features/async.md

 If we use asynchronous components in this way, we will indeed prevent the user from loading code for routes they do not visit.
 However, this might make their experience quite a bit worse in some cases, because the JavaScript and CSS the component needs is only fetched when the component is rendered — that is, when the user navigates to the route.
 While the assets are loading, the user is stuck waiting.
 If your component needs to fetch additional data to render anything useful, the user will be waiting even longer.

-In addition to manually preloading assets as shown above, each route you define can have an additional `renderPreload` key.
-This function will be run, and the resulting React element rendered, whenever a user signals intention to navigate to this route.
+In addition to manually preloading assets as shown above, each route you define can have an additional `renderPreload` option.
+This function will be run, and the resulting React element rendered, whenever a user signals [intention to navigate](TODO) to this route.
 We can use the `Preload` component discussed above to add route-based preloading to our example:

 ```tsx
 import {createAsyncComponent, useRoutes} from '@quilted/quilt';